damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - First 60 seconds: Post funny GIFs in Slack `#marketing` room and person with funniest gets a dinosaur sticker.
 Person with most dinosaur stickers per quarter gets $250 bonus.
 Voting occurs with Smiley face emojis.
 You can only post one GIF per day
 - Agenda items
 - Everyone in order of Team Page (last goes first) gives 15 seconds about what they are working on.
-(Kris, JJ, Chet, Joe, Marcia, Colton, Amara, Ryan, Amanda, Braden, Mitchell, Ivan, Luke, Axil, Ashley, Emily)
 - Discuss roadblocks and any collaboration needs

 To find the Dinosaur Sticker leaderboard, search the company Google Drive for "Dinosaurs are awesome".

-### Quarterly marketing review
+### Quarterly marketing summit
 {: .no_toc}

-**Meeting goal: How did the last quarter go?
-What should we do for the upcoming quarter?**
+**Meeting goal: Planning for the upcoming quarter**

-**Run time: 120 minutes**
+**Run time: Full Day**

-The Quarterly Marketing Review takes the place of the Monthly Marketing Meeting every last month of the new Quarter.

-CMO works with the functional group leads to review planning for each group.
+CMO builds agenda and assigns ownership for each session.

 The meeting should run as follows:

 - CMO leads review of over marketing strategies of last quarter.
 What worked?
 What didn't work?
 What should we do more of?
-- Head of Product Marketing reviews upcoming goals and plans for product marketing.
-Floor opens for discussion and brainstorming.
-- Head of Developer Relations reviews upcoming goals and plans for product marketing.
-Floor opens for discussion and brainstorming.
-- Head of Demand Generation reviews upcoming goals and plans for product marketing.
-Floor opens for discussion and brainstorming.
-- Head of Design reviews upcoming goals and plans for product marketing.
-Floor opens for discussion and brainstorming.
 - Team agrees on what key takeaways are from the last quarter.
 - Team agrees on what our Team OKRs should be for the upcoming quarter.